-When researching legislative intent, you may need to examine a wide range of documents.
-All of these materials (except House & Senate Audio Tapes) are available in whole or part at the Legislative Reference Library.
+When researching legislative intent, you may need to examine a wide range of documents:

 Statutes are the codified version of the laws, available at Texas Legislature Online and published by Thomson West as Vernon's Texas Statutes and Codes Annotated.
-The complete set of Vernon's Texas Statutes and Codes Annotated is available at the Legislative Reference Library and at other locations in Texas.
+The complete set of Vernon's Texas Statutes and Codes Annotated is available at the Legislative Reference Library and may be available at other major Texas libraries.

 General and Special Laws of the State of Texas, also called the "Session Laws," are a compilation of all the bills, joint and concurrent resolutions enacted in a particular session, arranged by chapter number and published by the Texas Secretary of State.
-Session laws are available at the Legislative Reference Library and at other locations in Texas.
+Session laws are available at the Legislative Reference Library and and may be available at other major Texas libraries.

 The bill history is a list of all legislative actions on a bill and the dates on which each action took place, and the House or Senate journal page number.